 Starting BigPicture 7.2, you’ve got a report overlay on the Roadmap and Board 2.0 components.
 Pictured is the Roadmapping module.

-Here you can observe the progress of your programs (projects).
-Say, Project A is 75% completed, and Project B is only 25 percent done—this kind of high-level, big picture indicators.
-If you run a portfolio of programs and not just a single project, the Program Manager is a place to be.
-Note, however, that the Program Manager will soon be replaced by [Boxes].
-It’ll be a change for the better, though.
+Here you can observe the progress of your programs, projects, portfolios, etc. Say, Project A is 75% completed, and Project B is only 25 percent done—this kind of high-level, big picture indicators.
+If you run a portfolio of programs and not just a single project, the Overview with its Boxes is a place to be.

 (4) Resources component